wreising/Week_6-Homework_2/README.md

 ## Instructions:

-Run the command `node.js` and make selections and entires.
+Run the command `node index.js` and make selections and entires.

 ## Contribution Guidlines